crashoverride777/swifty-ads/README.md

 NOTE: AdMob reward videos will either show a black full screen ad when using the test AdUnitID or not show one at all.

-- AppLovin

-AppLovin reward videos on tvOS on the other hand need to be set up directly via their documentation as we are directly using their APIs.
-Go to applovin.com and follow the documentation on how to set up rewarded videos.

 # "DEBUG" custom flag

 AdMob uses 2 types of AdUnit IDs, 1 for testing and 1 for release.
 You should not test live ads when you are testing your app.